 Big Hat No Cattle?

 The phrase big hat no cattle comes from David Bach’s book The Automatic Millionaire.
-It means you want to appear like a wealthly cattle rancher, but in fact you only ‘appear’ so.
+It means you want to appear like a wealthy cattle rancher, but in fact you only ‘appear’ so.
 In truth you have no ‘cattle’.
 Many people seek the trappings of wealth such as a nice car a large house and an expensive watch.
 However, wanting these things without having the money to own them can mean you over extend yourself to the detriment of your bank account.
 If you are constantly stressed about money what is the use in having a flashy car or watch?
 Maintaining a humble approach and living well beneath your means can allow you to build wealth.
-Putting value on material possesions which are out of your financial reach can bankrupt you.
+Putting value on material possessions which are out of your financial reach can bankrupt you.

 Maintain Your Lifestyle